department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Study Convo Guide 08_19_24.md

 > - Whether they understand this information was prefilled.
 > - Whether they notice that they can’t edit this information.
 > - Whether they understand why they cannot edit it.
-> - What they think about the VA’s message around data security.
+> - What they think about the VA’s message around protecting personal information.
 > - Whether they understand how they would update the prefilled data.

 Great, thank you for sharing all of that.